marcoaaguiar/notes/pytest.md

 In this test, we create a mock user and verify if our `can_serve_ads` tested function is really checking if the user is underage.

-Warning: notice that at no point are we completely decoupling our tested function from the actual User object.
+**Warning**: notice that at no point are we completely decoupling our tested function from the actual User object.
 When you are mocking, you are decoupling parts of your system.
 If every part of your system work by itself doesn't mean that it will work when you put them together.
 Mocking is a double edge sword.
 At the same time that you can isolating and making sure that it will work for the expected arguments, you are isolating it from the rest of the system, meaning that it may not be receiving its expected arguments.